SamAbr/ETL_Extract_Samuel_Abrha/README.md

 - Full vs. incremental data pipeline logic
 - Use of conditions (`pd.cut`) for feature creation
 - Exporting structured data
+- Loading data into SQLite and Parquet formats
+- File structure organization and automation

 ---